3-star brokerage rating

 Margin Trading

-A Truist Trade brokerage account can be set up as either a margin or cash account.
-However, the interest rates for margin loans are not published, and customer service is unable to provide this information.
+Truist Trade accounts can be set up as either margin or cash accounts.
+However, the interest rates for margin loans are not publicly available, and customer support does not have this information either.

 Software

-Truist Trade customers can manage their accounts, including deposit accounts with Truist Bank and other securities accounts with Truist Investment Services, through the mobile app and website.
-The app works on tablets and phones with iOS and Android and offers mobile check deposit and other helpful tools.
+Truist Trade customers can manage their accounts (including Truist Bank deposit accounts and other securities accounts) using the mobile app or the website.
+The app works on both iOS and Android devices and includes features like mobile check deposit, along with other tools for account management.

 Truist Trade Reviews